Guitar / composition / percussion / workshop projects

 Andreas Brunn was born in Weimar in 1964, played the clarinet since the age of six, started learning the guitar at the age of fourteen and has been a musician in bands of various styles ever since.
 He studied guitar and music theory at the “Franz Liszt” University of Music in Weimar.

 His composition “Two Faces” was awarded 1st prize in the guitar composition competition Open Strings in 1999, announced throughout Germany by the specialized magazine AKUSTIKGitarre.

-In the summer of 2004 and 2007 he was the artistic director of the EU-supported project “Young Music Caravan Europe”, which traveled 7,500 km with young musicians from Europe and made guest appearances at renowned festivals in a large number of countries.
+In the summer of 2004 and 2007 he was the artistic director of the EU-supported project “Young Music Caravan Europe”, which in both years took young musicians from Europe 7,500 km on the road, making guest appearances at renowned festivals in a number of countries.

 “… the Weimar sevenstring guitarist and percussionist Andreas Brunn takes the term “world language” music literally.
 Since the mid-nineties, he has been building bridges to the East, crossing Bulgarian metres with jazz, teaching children rhythm as a social bonding agent, wisely wandering the terrain between jazz and “world music” in the group For Free Hands and has been instrumental in gaining respect and support for the internationally mixed “Young Music Caravan”, not only in the EU.
 And that’s not all.
 He also exist in duos and solo.